 HIST3250.
 History of American Culture (3) HIST3330.
 US Foreign Policy (3) HIST3390.
 Recent America (3) HIST3440.
 History of Christianity in America (3) One year of a modern foreign language (same language) (8) Nine credits in cultural studies, psychology, or sociology numbered above 2999 (9) Cultural Immersion Experience for Major Students: Students majoring in Cultural Studies who have not lived in a cross-cultural setting different from their own culture(s) are required to study in such a setting for an extended period of time.
 Examples of acceptable experiences are a college-level summer school session or academic-year program at an international school recognized by Northwest Nazarene University.
 Approved Off-Campus (OCAM prefix) courses or approved transfer courses from travel-study programs may be substituted for courses listed in the categories above.
 Prior approval of a travel-study program must be obtained from the chair of the department.
+For more information about approved programs and university procedures for study abroad experiences, visit www.nnu.edu/studyabroad.
+May fulfil a General Education Level 4 Cross Cultural Experience if taken with CLST1004CCC Semester Abroad Intercultural Lab 4.
 Bachelor of Arts, English The English major offers students an opportunity to experience representative American, British, and world literature; to discover and develop an appreciation of ideas and values; to cultivate critical thinking; to develop a knowledge of the English language and its operation; and to strengthen writing skills.
-Administrator: Chair, Department of Language, Literature and Cultural Studies Learning Objectives:

-- 1. Graduates of the department and general education students will be able to think critically, express themselves clearly, research successfully, and develop an appreciation for the medium of language through a variety of writing experiences.
-(Academic Excellence)

-- 2. Graduates of the department and general education students read and discuss masterpieces of Western and World literature, emphasizing how the works relate to the world in which they were created and how they relate to the reader and world today.
-(Creative Engagement, Social Responsiveness)

-- 3. Graduates of the department and general education students will have a concrete knowledge of authors and their literary works, understanding the author and work's place in the culture from which they arose and in the literary world as a whole.
-(Creative Engagement, Social Responsiveness)

-Requirements: 38 credits of which 25 shall be numbered above 2999 and foreign language equivalent

-ENGL2310.
-British Literature: Beowulf through the Age of Reason (3)

-ENGL2980.
-Introduction to the Study of Literature (1)

-- ENGL3120.
-Linguistics (3)

-- ENGL3320.
-Shakespeare (3)

-ENGL3410.
-Greek and Roman Classics (3)

-ENGL3510.
-Twentieth Century Poetry (3); or,

-ENGL3520.
-Twentieth Century Drama (3)

-ENGL3910.
-Literary Criticism (3)

-ENGL4980A.
-Senior Seminar in English (1)

-Two courses selected from:
+Administrator: Chair, Department of Language, Literature, and Cultural Studies Learning Objectives: - 1.
+Graduates of the department and general education students will be able to think critically, express themselves clearly, research successfully, and develop an appreciation for the medium of language through a variety of writing experiences. - 2.
+Graduates of the department and general education students read and discuss masterpieces of Western and World literature, emphasizing how the works relate to the world in which they were created and how they relate to the reader and world today. - 3.
+Graduates of the department and general education students will have a concrete knowledge of authors and their literary works, understanding the author and work's place in the culture from which they arose and in the literary world as a whole.
+Requirements: 38 credits of which 25 shall be numbered above 2999 and foreign language equivalent ENGL2310.
+British Literature: Beowulf through the Age of Reason (3) ENGL2980.
+Introduction to the Study of Literature (1) ENGL3120.
+Linguistics (3) ENGL3320.
+Shakespeare (3) ENGL3410.
+Greek and Roman Classics (3) ENGL3510.
+Twentieth Century Poetry (3); or ENGL3520.
+Twentieth Century Drama (3) ENGL3910.
+Literary Criticism (3) ENGL4980.
+Senior Seminar in English (1-3) Two courses selected from: